azamb/docs-engineering-matrix/tech.md

 #### Engineer 1

-- Is able to design basic functions, avoiding duplication across codebases and interface-breaking changes based on an understanding of the overall service architecture.
+- Is able to design basic functions, avoiding duplication across codebases and interface-breaking changes based on understanding the overall service architecture.

 ##### Examples

-- Reaction to feedback: You understand the feedback given and applies it consistently to your work.
+- Reaction to feedback: You understand the feedback and apply it consistently to your work.

-- Design: You are comfortable with the basics of code interface design, and are learning to be more intentional.
+- Design: You are comfortable with the basics of code interface design and are learning to be more intentional.

-- Technical debt: You can usually recognize technical debt and can pay it down when advised.
+- Technical debt: You can usually recognize technical debt and pay it down when advised.

 #### Senior